mamont77/easydrupal/modules/contrib/slick/README.md

 Slick has gazillion options, please start with the very basic working samples from slick_example [3] only if trouble to build slicks.
-Be sure to read its README.txt.
+Be sure to read its README.md.
 Spending 5 minutes or so will save you hours in building more complex slideshows.

 The module supports Slick 1.6 above until 1.8.1.
 Versions 1.9.0 and above are